microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Microsoft.Graph.Users.Actions.md

 ### [Invoke-MgForwardUserMailFolderChildFolderMessage](Invoke-MgForwardUserMailFolderChildFolderMessage.md)
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format, you can:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to forward a message, and send it later.

 ### [Invoke-MgForwardUserMailFolderMessage](Invoke-MgForwardUserMailFolderMessage.md)
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format, you can:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to forward a message, and send it later.

 ### [Invoke-MgForwardUserMessage](Invoke-MgForwardUserMessage.md)
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format, you can:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to forward a message, and send it later.